 Additionally, some states have worked with NTC for many years to implement the TELL survey.
-Specifically, the TELL survey work began in North Carolina in 2001 with extensive participation from the North Carolina Professional Teaching Standards Commission (NCPTSC) working through the governor's office.
-The Commission created standards aligned to survey areas, as well as administered a statewide survey in 2002 to assess if the standards were in place in schools, documenting the first iteration of the TELL survey.
-North Carolina has since implemented the survey seven times.
+Specifically, the TELL survey work began in North Carolina in 2001 with extensive participation from the North Carolina Professional Teaching Standards Commission (NCPTSC) which created state standards for teaching conditions.
+Through the leadership of the Office of the Governor, NCPTSC and other leading education stakeholders administered a statewide survey in 2002 to assess if the standards were in place in schools, documenting the first iteration of the TELL survey.
+North Carolina continues to administer the survey every other year.
 Other states have also administered the survey multiple times: Maryland, Colorado, and Massachusetts have run the survey three times; Tennessee, Kentucky, and Vermont have administered it twice.
 Additional states included in this review, Delaware and Ohio, administered the survey for the first time in 2013, and New Mexico and Oregon ran it for the first time in 2014.
 Table 2 shows the number of TELL surveys administered in each state discussed in this report.
 (Note the TELL survey is typically administered every other year at the state level.)